Skip to content

 The first and arguably most notable pro with the Nike Free Metcon 5 is its reworked upper construction.
 My biggest knock against the Nike Free Metcon 4 was its upper construction as it ran and felt really snug and the bootie construction made this model tough to get on at times.

-The Nike Free Metcon 5’s reworked mesh upper gives it a much more spacious feel and I like its breathability.
-There’s a lot more room in the forefoot and midfoot regarding volume compared to the Free Metcon 4, relatively speaking.
+The Nike Free Metcon 5’s reworked mesh upper gives it a much more spacious feel, and I like its breathability.
+Regarding volume, there’s a lot more room in the forefoot and midfoot compared to the Free Metcon 4.

 I also like that Nike gave the tongue and boot a slit to help with the ease of getting this shoe on.
 Even when taking and putting these on post-workout with sweaty socks I didn’t have a ton of issues which was a nice quality-of-life update to this shoe.